zbdd/tutorial/README.md

 6. Push your branch to Github

 ### Done criteria
-1. You need to send me the URL of your forked repo.
+* You need to send me the URL of your forked repo.

 ### Help!
- - Git is a command-line tool, however there a few GUI implementations that exist.
+ Git is a command-line tool, however there a few GUI implementations that exist.
 To keep things from getting out of scope, you can just download [Github Desktop for Windows](https://desktop.github.com/) to do the majority of the steps.

+ ## Next tutorial
+ For the next tutorial, you need to change the current branch you are on [main] to [tutorial-2].